cltrudeau/purdy/README.rst

 Purdy Library
 #############

-The ``purdy`` script is fairly simple.
-You can create more complex animations by writing programs using the purdy library.
-Custom programs can have split screens, highlighting lines, slide transitions and more.
+The ``purdy`` script is fairly simple, but you can create more complex animations by writing programs using the purdy library.
+Custom programs can have split screens, highlight lines, do slide transitions, and more.
 More information can be found in the Library Documentation.

 Installation